When students head off to college, they often envision going out with friends every night, going to football games, joining clubs, and going to class.

 After you’ve completed your weekly schedule, move on to your monthly one.
 A monthly schedule is key to helping you keep track of busier times in your school schedule so you can plan around your other activities.

 This goes along with creating a monthly schedule.
 The key to balancing school and work is to plan ahead.
+Remember that this is not an easy thing, you need to stay motivated as much as you can, this way you will reach your goals, TravelerInfoHub has some great inspirational quotes for students.

 You should receive a syllabus at the beginning of each semester that breaks down your school work.
 Know going in that any period of time around an exam or project is probably going to be busier and more stressful for you.